erhant/moonmath/elliptic-curves/README.md

 > - Compute the inverse of $(1, 9), \mathcal{O}, (7, 12), (4, 9)$.
 > - Solve the equation $x \oplus (3, 8) = (10, 3)$ for some point in the Montgomery curve.
 >
 > Finally, choose some point in the curve and test to see if it is a generator.
 If not, keep trying until you find one.
-Print out that generator point's lograithmic order.
+Print out that generator point's logarithmic order.

 See the code [here](./montgomery.sage). **Generator part is still TO-DO**